MegaManSec/JoshuaHu/_posts/2024-05-02-how-I-backdoored-your-supply-chain.md

 After a quick chat where _Archibald_ exchanges some not-so-private information like date-of-birth, email address, and address, he is provided with a method to gain access to _your_ hosting account.
 The friendly support person even removes the 2-factor-authentication for you!

-Quickly, _"you"_ use the remote administration tool provided by the hosting provider to gain root access to all of the servers and siphon off all the assets you'd ever want, either disppearing into thin-air after that, or performing some sort of defacement or whatever.
+Quickly, _"you"_ use the remote administration tool provided by the hosting provider to gain root access to all of the servers and siphon off all the assets you'd ever want, either disappearing into thin-air after that or performing some sort of defacement or whatever.

 ### Your hosting provider is vulnerable to ...

 SQL Injection, IDOR, or even insecure random-number-generation for password resets, _you_ cannot know how secure your hosting provider is.
 An attacker could compromise your account by hacking the actual hosting provider itself, and either simply log in as you, or perform actions on your behalf: sometimes without your knowledge.

-When your hosting company gets popped, [like Linode](https://www.exploit-db.com/papers/25306) (rip zee), you won't have a chance to even know you've been compromised because the hosting provider has the ability to do anything on its assets either through BMCs using `init=/bin/bash`, "management tools" that don't require any login for the system, or some tool to reset the root password otherwise.
+When your hosting company gets popped, [like Linode](https://www.exploit-db.com/papers/25306) (rip zee), you won't have a chance to even know you've been compromised because the hosting provider can do anything on its assets either through BMCs using `init=/bin/bash`, "management tools" that don't require any login for the system, or some tool to reset the root password otherwise.
 In some cases a reboot may happen, but would your first instinct be that "someone has hacked my hosting provider" if your server reboots unexpectedly?

 ### Your domain registrar is vulnerable to ...